-^{} We started including "CH4 and N2O emissions associated with pig breeding and excrement management" and "HFC emissions due to leaks from refrigerating equipment, etc." with FYE 2019 data, and started further including "CH4 emissions associated with wastewater treatment", "CH4 emissions associated with composting and landfilling waste" and "N2O emissions associated with the use of fertilizer on farms" with FYE 2021 data.
+[&]quot;We started including "CH4 and N2O emissions associated with pig breeding and excrement management" and "HFL emissions due to leaks from retrigerating equipment, etc." from FYE 2019, and started further including "CH4 emissions associated with was textware treatment", "CH4 emissions associated with compositing and landfilling waste" and "N2O emissions associated with the use of fertilizer on farms" from FYE 2021.

-^{} GHG emissions derived from fluorocarbons are as follows
+^{} GHG emissions derived from fluorocarbons are as follows:

-- Group Companies in Japan: Calculated according to the calculation method stipulated by Act on Rational Use and Appropriate Management of Fluorocarbons.
+[•] Group Companies in Japan: Calculated according to the calculation method stipulated by Act on Rational Use and Appropriate Management of Fluorocarbons.
 However, HCFC is not included in the aggregation.

-- Overseas Group Companies: Calculated based on the charging amount of fluorocarbons used as refrigerants.
+Overseas Group Companies: Calculated based on the charging amount of fluorocarbons used as refrigerants.